reklamasieciowa/sygnalizuj/wp-content/plugins/akeebabackupwp/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+= 3.4.0 =
+* Do not load the Akeeba Engine when fetching update information
+* WordPress restoration: Handling of more .htaccess use cases
+* [HIGH] Google Storage JSON API could not download files when the path or filename contained spaces
+* [HIGH] Google Storage would create large files with %2F in the filename instead of using subdirectories (the Google API documentation was, unfortunately, instructing us to do something wrong)
+* [MEDIUM] Restoring with the FTP or Hybrid file write mode didn't work properly
+* [MEDIUM] Integrated restoration with JPS archives wasn't allowed
+* [LOW] WP-CLI: Did not apply any configuration overrides (command-line or built-in) during backup
+* [LOW] WP-CLI: PHP warnings when the list of backups is empty
+* [LOW] WP-CLI: It did not know the hostname of the site, causing restoration issues when transferring to a new host
+* [LOW] Fixed styling in ALICE page
+* [LOW] Fixed displaying the error page
+* [LOW] Google Storage would not work on hosts which disable parse_ini_string()

+= 3.3.3.1 =
+* The restoration of WordPress backups was broken

+= 3.3.3 =
+* Official support for ClassicPress 1.x
+* Dark Mode (optional; activate it through System Configuration)

 = 3.3.2 =
 * [HIGH] Restoration of WordPress sites: database error during data replacement